paul-hammant/ngWebDriver/README.md

 ## Angular model interop

-As with Protractor, you can change items in an Angular model, or retrieve them reagrdless of whether they appear in the UI or not.
+As with Protractor, you can change items in an Angular model, or retrieve them regardless of whether they appear in the UI or not.

 ### Changing model variables